My first encounter with body shaming was by some girls in class when I was a teenager.

 They saw me for more than my appearance.

-I finally experimented with my hairstyle once I was 23 years old, in office!
+I finally experimented with my hairstyle once I was 23 years old, in the office!
 Not because somebody was watching me, but because I wanted to embrace my feminine energy.

 The real breakthrough came when I started shopping for my wedding.